 This striking renovated barn was believed to have been built by German settlers around 1790 using local fieldstone and that it served as the original barn to the Sliker farm until 1965.
 Many charming details were left untouched during the transformation of the barn into a remarkably-beautiful residence — the original rustic exterior, structural posts, floors, and ceiling beams — making it an ideal home for someone looking for a retreat-like home with distinctive charm and a connection to its natural environment.

 Once inside the front door, an intimate foyer offers a perfect vantage point to appreciate the spaciousness and unique character of the home.
-Details of the layers of the history of the home coming together at this point: original, wide-plank wood floors, spiral stairs leading to the second floor, a painting on the wall by the owner who transformed the barn into the house, and rough-hewn panelling throughout this house.
+Details of the layers of the history of the homecoming together at this point: original, wide-plank wood floors, spiral stairs leading to the second floor, a painting on the wall by the owner who transformed the barn into the house, and rough-hewn paneling throughout this house.

 The original openings for the heavy farm equipment have been transformed into gorgeous oversized windows on both sides of the central living space in the heart of the residence.
 These large windows unite the inside of the home with the natural beauty of the surroundings and make the great room strikingly unique and beautiful.
 A large fireplace with a wood-burning stove warms the room both literally and figuratively and creates a secondary focal point for a cozy sitting area.

 The second floor can be accessed either via spiral stairs from the main foyer or by a set of traditional stairs off from an exterior side entrance or from inside the garage.
-The second floor maintains the unique character and commitment to historic charm of the first floor of the residence.
-A multi-leveled master bedroom features a walk in closet (which has the potential to be converted into an en suite bathroom) as well as an elevated sitting room with a oversized architectural window overlooking the garden and pool.
-The second bedroom features wood panelling, exposed stone walls, and an en suite bathroom.
-A third bedroom (or study) features wood panelling and built-in shelving.
+The second floor maintains the unique character and commitment to the historic charm of the first floor of the residence.
+A multi-leveled master bedroom features a walk-in closet (which has the potential to be converted into an en suite bathroom) as well as an elevated sitting room with an oversized architectural window overlooking the garden and pool.
+Adjacent to the master bedroom, a private full bath has a private dressing area with closet.
+The dressing area has full wood paneling and stone with windows.
+This could also be utilized as an extra bedroom for guests.
+An additional bedroom (or study) features wood paneling and built-in shelving.
 Two additional bedrooms and a large, open loft-like recreation room are over the garage in a sunny suite with plentiful natural light and neutral carpeting.

 The conversion of the home included a remarkable use of space for storage, with many of the access points disguised as architectural details.
 Have fun discovering them!

-An attached, two-car garage is on the main level and connects on the side of the house at the entrance to both the foyer and the kitchen.
-It has plentiful storage as well as preliminary plumbing for conversion of this space into a kitchen with radiant heat in the floors (a renovation planned for, but never completed by the current owners).
+An attached, oversized two-car garage with is on the main level and connects on the side of the house at the entrance to both the foyer and the kitchen.

 The property is rumored to have been a hideaway used by Arthur Miller when he needed to focus on completing this work on his exceptional play, Death of a Salesman, and that Merv Griffin used to come to the house before he bought his own residence nearby.